-Identify and address common small business challenges.
+Payroll services identify and address common small business challenges.

 Growth and success are goals for all small businesses.
 But with growth comes change.
 A company will be more robust if it is agile enough to respond to changing conditions and quick growth.
-A payroll service can quickly adjust to your company’s growth, making sure all of your employees are paid on time and that you stay compliant with federal and local laws.
+A managed payroll service can quickly adjust to your company’s growth, making sure all of your employees are paid on time and that you stay compliant with federal and local laws.

 Streamline all regulations, rules, and services related to payroll.